NightGrimalkin/Geocoding/README.md

 7. `updateHostInventory` makes call to zabbix API updating one host with data passed in param
 8. `convertAdresstoGeolocation` takes in adress andd returns object containing geolocation data

+# Configuration
+To run script on your computer you need:
+1. Running zabbix server
+2. Configure link to Zabbix API
+3. Create `.env` file containing key to Zabbix API with CRUD permissions
+4. Run `npm install`